justinethier/cyclone/docs/Garbage-Collection-Using-Lazy-Sweeping.md

 equal | 0.74 | 0.70 | 4.43%
 bv2string | 7.54 | 7.62 | -1.00%

-And the same data is illustrated in the following chart:
+This data is illustrated in the following chart:

 <img src="images/benchmarks/lazy-sweep-benchmark-times.png" alt="Chart of Results">